 Tips to Avoid Holiday Shopping Scams And Keep Your Information Safe

 While bad actors are using their best efforts to steal sensitive data, consumers are not powerless to protect themselves.
 Here are six steps that every shopper can take to improve their defensive posture this holiday season.

 #1 Secure your accounts.
 In the past few years, billions of digital records have been compromised, often being rapidly sold and disrupted across the Dark Web.
 Those login credentials are used to gain front-door access to your accounts.
 Using readily available security features, like two-factor authentication, can keep bad actors out.

 #2 Update your passwords.
-Regularly updating account passwords might be a pain, but it’s critical for keeping your information secure.
+Minding about password security and regularly updating account passwords might be a pain, but it’s critical for keeping your information safe.
 Unfortunately, more than a third of people never change their passwords, leaving their accounts vulnerable to a variety of cyberattacks.

 #3 Learn to spot phishing scams.
 Phishing scams are frustratingly prevalent, but they are also entirely ineffective when users identify and delete these messages.
 Many companies offer phishing scam awareness training, but even simple steps, like taking time to confirm a message’s authenticity and evaluating it for possible signs of a scam, can make a significant difference.

 #4 Only shop on authentic websites.
 The internet is full of malicious marketplaces promising unbelievable deals.
 Look for the padlock that identifies verified addresses, and double-check a site’s authenticity before providing your personal and financial data.

 #5 Use the best payment option.
 When shopping online, use a credit card, not a debit card.
 If possible, use a third-party payment service like Apple Pay or Google Pay, which further obfuscates your personal and financial information, making it more difficult for cybercriminals to misuse this information if it’s compromised.